-123 letters of objection have been received to the development proposal on the following grounds:
+126 letters of objection were received to the originally submitted scheme on the following grounds:

 - Loss of historic building, with well preserved original features, that will have a detrimental impact upon the character of the area.
 The frontage should be retained.
 The building is a heritage asset of community value and could be used as a social hub and the application equates to vandalism of important social fabric as there are too few public houses and this is one of the very few original Hulme buildings left.
 MMU own the two nearest pubs and would commercially benefit from the demolition of the Church Inn. - No more profit driven student accommodation that imbalances the population mix, there is a decline in the environment with social disruption and street litter.
 This development does not provide community benefit.
 There is a need for social housing.
-Existing residents are being forced out.

-- The dense development is out of scale, the building dwarfs surrounding structures, glass should not be used in construction, the replacement building is not of excellent design quality. - Impact on privacy and light to neighbouring buildings specifically on Elmdale, Dalesman and Broomwood Walk, where vulnerable occupants (children / elderly) reside and play outside.
+Existing residents are being forced out. - The dense development is out of scale, the building dwarfs surrounding structures, glass should not be used in construction, the replacement building is not of excellent design quality. - Impact on privacy and light to neighbouring buildings specifically on Elmdale, Dalesman and Broomwood Walk, where vulnerable occupants (children / elderly) reside and play outside.
 The levels of loss of light are beyond those acceptable having regard to BRE standards and it is odd that students within the student accommodation blocks to either side apparently deserve less right to light as a transitory population.
 The Vertical Sky Component daylight amenity for occupants of Manchester House is of particular concern. - Congestion on roads, too many people in a restrictive area overstretching local services.
-There will be disruption during construction. - Servicing entrances to the building are closes to the residential area with associated nuisance - The building does not lie within the City Centre and should not be considered as such. - The scheme would affect TV reception. - The loss of the trees takes away an existing screen to the residents to the rear - The scheme is not policy compliant. - A site visit is requested by committee members to fully appreciate the local impact.
+There will be disruption during construction. - Servicing entrances to the building are closes to the residential area with associated nuisance - The building does not lie within the City Centre and should not be considered as such. - The scheme would affect TV reception. - The loss of the trees takes away an existing screen to the residents to the rear - The scheme is not policy compliant. - A site visit is requested by committee members to fully appreciate the local impact. - Where would construction materials be stored, as it could impact on green areas. - 2 months after the closure of the pub in March 2016 J.W.
+Lees advertised the sale by public auction in July 2016.
+It was taken off the market before this happened and purchased by Urban Splash on 1st August 2016.

-A petition with 62 signatures has been received stating that:
+A petition with 62 signatures was also submitted in relation to the originally submitted scheme stating that: